fabiang/true-combat/README.md

 * Support for MacOS X
 * Add Close Quarters Battle
 * Build system to create smaller packages
-** For each plattform
+  * For each plattform
-** For each game
+  * For each game

 ## Working with the repository

 Github's [Large File Storage system](https://git-lfs.github.com/) (LFS) is used to store the large binary files.
-This mean you'll need the LFS module for Git installed on your system.
+This means you'll need the LFS module for Git installed on your system.

 The provided Vagrantfile can help you to get such setup into a virtual maschine (VM).
 Make sure you installed [Vagrant](https://www.vagrantup.com/) on your system, then run: